 - a) Renewal.
-If the AFI certificate has lapsed, the applicant shall, within a period of 12 months before renewal: - 1) attend an instructor refresher seminar; and - pass an assessment of competence in accordance with Appendix 11 paragraph 3.2.
+If the AFI certificate has lapsed, the applicant shall, within a period of 12 months before renewal: - 1) completed relevant parts of the FI course; and - 2) pass an assessment of competence in accordance with Appendix 11 paragraph 3.2.